 Taylor Swift roots for Travis Kelce alongside Donna Kelce at Kansas City Chiefs game

 Is it a love story?
-Taylor Swift returned to a packed Arrowhead Stadium on Sunday, but this time, to root on Kansas City Chiefs star tight end Travis Kelce.
+Taylor Swift returned to a packed Arrowhead Stadium on Sunday, but this time, to root for Kansas City Chiefs star tight end Travis Kelce.

 During the Fox broadcast of the Chiefs' win over the Chicago Bears, the superstar singer-songwriter was seen in a suite sitting next to Kelce's mother, Donna, weariing her son's jersey.
 Cameras even caught Swift, 33, enthusiastically jumping and celebrating when Kelce, also 33, scored a touchdown in the third quarter.